Vinicio Cerezo: Career

-President (1986-1991)
+Presidency (1986–1991)

 In the first round of the 1985 presidential elections on 3 November, Cerezo came first with 38.6% of the popular vote.
 In the second round on 8 December, he defeated Jorge Carpio with 68.4% of the vote.
 The DCG gained 51 of the 100 seats in Congress and a majority in many municipalities nationwide.
 He was the first democratically elected president and civilian to take office since 1966.
 In his inauguration, which was met with great hopes amongst the population, he promised to ensure that what he called the dark forces of the right would not be able to break the public order or the state.
 He vowed to change Guatemala within his first 126 days.
 Some of his first actions as president were to force Army Chief of Staff and suspected human rights abuser Rodolfo Lobos Zamora to retire from the military and to name Jaime Hernández Méndez as Minister of Defence, in what was described as a "test of wills" with the Army.

 The response was a new wave of terror, with many extrajudicial killings being committed by Guatemalan security forces.
 This battle against the forces of terror operating in the country was to be the dominant theme of his rule.
 According to NGO Americas Watch, in 1986, 100 people a month were dying in the conflict at that time.
 He declared Guatemala neutral in the civil wars that were occurring in neighboring El Salvador and Nicaragua.
 He was a great supporter of the idea of a Central American Parliament.
 There were two critical conferences on Central American integration in Esquipulas—the second of which, in August 1987, established the Procedure for a firm and lasting peace, the most crucial milestone in re-establishing peace in the region.

 On 11 September 1987, he established the National Commission for Reconciliation (CNR), and on 7 October, negotiations between the URNG and the government began.
 When they failed two days later, with the government refusing to accept the URNG's terms, Cerezo asked the United States for more military aid to further the counter-insurgency efforts of the armed forces.
 On 28 October, Congress passed a general political amnesty.
 Amidst rumors of plots and possible assassination attempts against Cerezo, many considered him powerless and ineffective.
 After a farcical attempt by two colonels to take power on 11 May 1988, on 19 May, an Air Force unit made a series of demands on the government, including breaking ties with pro-USSR countries and stopping any contacts with the URNG, as well as more money for better equipment and the removal of many local politicians.
 Cerezo admitted that he had had to submit to some of the military's demands to avoid a coup taking place.
 In August, there was a three-week general strike in protest against the liberalization of petrol and other fuel sources.